powersync-ja/powersync-js/packages/powersync-sdk-react-native/README.md

 ### Babel Plugins: Watched Queries

+Watched queries can be used with either a callback response or Async Iterator response.

-Watched queries require support for Async Iterators.
+Watched queries using the async iterator response format require support for Async Iterators.

 Expo apps currently require polyfill and Babel plugins in order to use this functionality.

 ```bash
 npx expo install @azure/core-asynciterator-polyfill